-- You are traveling outside of Massachusetts and you receive covered services from a type of covered provider for which the local Blue Cross and/or Blue Shield Plan has not, in the opinion of Blue Cross and Blue Shield, established an adequate PPO health care network. - You receive medically necessary covered services while you are at a preferred hospital or other preferred facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a preferred provider.
+- You receive emergency medical care. - You receive services to diagnose or treat the 2019 novel coronavirus disease (COVID-19).
+See Part 5, "COVID-19 Testing and Treatment" for your coverage for these services. - You receive covered services that are not reasonably available from a preferred provider (see "covered provider" in Part 2 of this Subscriber Certificate) and you had prior approval from Blue Cross and Blue Shield to obtain these covered services.
+Or, you receive covered services from a covered provider before a preferred network is established for that type of provider. - You are traveling outside of Massachusetts and you receive covered services from a type of covered provider for which the local Blue Cross and/or Blue Shield Plan has not, in the opinion of Blue Cross and Blue Shield, established an adequate PPO health care network. - You receive medically necessary covered services while you are at a preferred hospital or other preferred facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a preferred provider.
 For example, you receive covered services from a non-preferred hospital-based anesthetist, pathologist, or radiologist while you are at a preferred hospital. - You receive certain covered services that are protected from surprise billing as described in Part 2.
 (See "Allowed Charge" for more information.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
-In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first post-partum visit or, for a member with a terminal illness, until the member's death.
-(For a member with a terminal illness, this coverage is provided only when the member is expected to live six months or less as determined by a physician.)
+In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first post-partum visit or, for a member with a terminal illness, until the member is expected to live six months or less as determined by a physician.)